Kteby/LaParkaSubtitles/README.md

 Hardcoded english subtitles have some mistakes.
 You can find them in 'LaParkaRippedEng.srt' file.

-Translated russian subtitles you can find in 'LaParkaRippedRus.srt' file.
+Also you can find translated russian subtitles in 'LaParkaRippedRus.srt' file.

 Feel free to copy subtitles and use them for further translation.